thiensean/DeepLearningCV/README.md

 <img src="./imgs/models/comparisonmodels.png" width=800 height=350 /> <br>
 <i> Figure 4: Comparison Between Models </i>

-#### Faster R-CNN
+#### Fast R-CNN

-Faster R-CNN works with an architecture of region proposal network.
+Fast R-CNN works with an architecture of region proposal network.

 It uses a CNN to extract feature maps from the image and in parallel, it tries to find region proposals.